marcomarino123/magnopy/docs/source/user-guide/cli/how-to-execute.rst

 Every script accepts one or more "arguments" (or "parameters" or "options") as an input.

-There are two types of arguments
+There are three types of arguments

 *   Positional arguments